 Please note: Our customer service representatives cannot release the identities of a member’s or retiree’s beneficiaries over the phone.

-Survivors can use our secure email form to report a member’s death.
-When filling out the required fields in the form, they should:
+Survivors can also use our secure email form to report a member’s death.
+They should enter:

-- Enter the deceased member’s NYSLRS information into the required fields of the form.
+- The deceased member’s NYSLRS information into the required fields.
 (If they don’t know the retirement or registration number, we will accept a Social Security number.)

-- Enter their own address and daytime phone number in the Comment section in case we need to reach them for more information.
+- Their own address and daytime phone number in the Comment section in case we need to reach them for more information.